SimeonZhelinski/wss_app/README.md

 This is my project for SoftUni Django Advanced Module.

-The project is deployed in PythonAnywhere and you can access it from the following link:

 # Water Supply & Sewerage Project Manager
 /WSS Project Manager/ or WSS for short.